ChistaDATA/chista-asabru/README.md

 ### Submodules

-This `chista-asabru` project consists of the following sub-modules :
+This `chista-asabru` project consists of the following submodules :

-1. [asabru-engine](https://github.com/ChistaDATA/asabru-engine) : This is the core engine of project, which provides abstraction over platform depedent networking APIs.
+1. [asabru-engine](https://github.com/ChistaDATA/asabru-engine) : This is the core engine of project, which provides abstraction over platform dependent networking APIs.
 2. [asabru-commons](https://github.com/ChistaDATA/asabru-commons) : This repo contains the common utility classes for the chista database proxy.
 3. [asabru-parsers](https://github.com/ChistaDATA/asabru-parsers) : This repo contains the code for the ChistaDATA database proxy parsers.
 4. [asabru-handlers](https://github.com/ChistaDATA/asabru-handlers) : This repo contains the various handlers for the chista database proxy.